rackerlabs/docs-aws/docs/service-levels/index.rst

       instances remotely (instance configuration, maintenance of agent versions and updates, OS patching, software inventory monitoring)

+      * IAM role "RackspaceMinimumSSMRole" with attached IAM policy "AmazonSSMManagedInstanceCore" will be attached to EC2 instance(s) that are provisioned without a role/instance profile attached.
+      * IAM policy "AmazonSSMManagedInstanceCore" will be applied to EC2-attached instance roles in which the policy is absent.
+      * Security group and network policies must allow access to SSM endpoints.

 * :ref:`Rackspace Watchman <watchman>`

   * Service Levels: Aviator, Manage & Operate